federicomatarante/InterCropGym/README.md

 ### Test the PPO agent:
 `python ./src/scripts/train_ppo_agent.py`

+## License

+This research is licensed under CC BY-NC 4.0.
+For commercial applications, please contact us for licensing terms.
+[leonardosandri99@gmail.com] [federico.matarante@gmail.com]

+When citing this work:
+[Research Title] by [Authors] - [Link to repository]

 ## How to cite me
 `@software{InterCropGym,
    author = {Sandri Leonardo and Matarante Federico},